 GreenPot works with 800 farmers to plant clustering bamboo (a non-invasive variety) across nearly 500 hectares.
 Twice a year, farmers selectively harvest part of the plant while leaving the rest nearly intact.
 This keeps soil in place and carbon stored in the stalks.

 It's a great deal for farmers, too.
 GreenPot buys the bamboo and then sells it to processors to use in the energy, construction and textile industries.
 Plus, bamboo takes minimal effort to cultivate.
 Kariuki and Njeru wanted to build a processing factory to expand to new markets and put more money into farmers' pockets.

 Closing the Training and Investment Gap for Africa's Entrepreneurs

 Kimani of Lentera, Munyi of KOFAR, and Njeru of GreenPot have all joined the Land Accelerator, an intensive, four-month training and networking program to help restoration entrepreneurs from African countries scale up to success.
 Led by WRI in partnership with AFR100 and Fledge, the program's first two cohorts received nearly 600 applications in one year.
 In September 2019, 14 entrepreneurs from eight countries pitched to a room of over 100 investors and members of Nairobi's business community, telling their stories and making connections.

 At the Accelerator, Njeru met investors and connected with other entrepreneurs.
-GreenPot has since raised $600,000 in investment, allowing the company to begin construction on a bamboo processing factory.
-With its new factory, GreenPot can create more jobs and begin exporting finished products, like tables and flooring, to the international market.
+GreenPot is in the process of raising additional capital, allowing the company to begin construction on a bamboo processing factory.
+With its new factory, GreenPot could create more jobs and begin exporting finished products, like tables and flooring, to the international market.

 A Community of Restoration Entrepreneurs